'EPFO decides to credit part of 8.5 pc interest for FY20' | Business

 'EPFO decides to credit part of 8.5 pc interest for FY20'

-Retirement fund body EPFO on Wednesday decided to credit a part of 8.5 per interest on employees provident fund (EPF) for 2019-20 into the account of its around 6 crore subscribers.
-The decision to provide 8.15 percent interest on EPF has been taken at the Employees' Provident Fund Organisation's (EPFO) trustees meet held on Wednesday, a source told PTI.
+Retirement fund body EPFO on Wednesday decided to credit a part of 8.5 per cent interest on employees provident fund (EPF) for 2019-20 into the account of its around 6 crore subscribers.
+The decision to provide 8.15 per cent interest now on EPF has been taken at the Employees' Provident Fund Organisation's (EPFO) trustees meet held on Wednesday, a source told PTI.

 However, it could not do so because of the choppy market conditions amid lockdown induced by COVID-19.
-The EPFO's apex decision making body Central Board of Trustees (CBT) will meet again in December and take a call on crediting the remaining 0.35 percent interest into subscribers accounts.
+The EPFO's apex decision making body Central Board of Trustees (CBT) will meet again in December and take a call on crediting remaining 0.35 per cent interest into subscribers account.

 The issue was not listed on the agenda.
-However, some trustees raised the issue of delay in crediting interest into subscribers' accounts.
-The board headed by Labour Minister Santosh Gangwar had decided to provide an 8.5 percent interest rate for 2019-20 in its meeting held in March this year.
+However, some trustees raised the issue of delay in crediting interest into subscribers' account.
+The board headed by Labour Minister Santosh Gangwar had decided to provide 8.5 per cent interest rate for 2019-20 in its meeting held in March this year.

 - READ MORE ON: